khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 # Can you change your personality?

 The answer is basically "no".
-While personality, like many things, develops from the interaction of genetics with individual experience, by the time you are an adult your personality is basically set.
+While personality, like many things, develops from the interaction of genetics and individual experience, by the time you are an adult your personality is basically set.
 This might be disappointing, but it's not all doom and gloom.

 First of all, simply understanding your personality can make it possible to leverage your strengths while compensating for your weaknesses, and the clear picture provided by the Five Factor model helps a lot with this.